 Applicants are accepted into the Orthopedic Technology Program fall term (August) and are accepted only as full-time day students.
 During the first term of the program and prior to starting clinical, each student is required to complete an online drug screen/background check through Advantage Students.
 The student also must submit a current copy of an American Heart Healthcare Provider CPR certification.

-If a student withdraws for any reason, the student may be allowed to re-enter the program the following year at the point in which the fall term begins.
+If a student withdraws for any reason, the student may be allowed to re-enter the program the following year at the point in which the student withdrew from the program unless the student withdraws prior to the completion of the first term of the program.
 These students must re-compete for program entrance.
-THIS COURTESY IS EXTENDED ONLY ONCE.
+This courtesy is extended only once.
 Upon readmission into the Orthopedic Technology program, the student must complete additional requirements as deemed necessary by the program faculty.
 Readmission will be based on available space within the classroom and clinical sites.
-For more information, please refer to the Orthopedic Technology Program Policy Manual.

 Approximate additional costs other than tuition, fees, and textbooks.